 While these numbers offer some basic guidance for homeowners beginning the solar shopping process, remember that there are many interwoven factors that determine the cost of your solar energy system.
 If you want high-efficiency panels or need special installation accommodations for a complicated roof, your system cost may be higher than average.
 If you receive a quote from a solar company for a system that includes a significantly higher or lower cost than the range for a 9 kW solar system in your state, simply ask the installer for an explanation – a solid solar company will walk you through their solar quote in detail.

 How much electricity will a 9 kW solar system generate?

-In the table below, we have collected estimated average electricity production numbers for 9 kW solar energy systems in cities across the United States.
-For comparison, the average U.S. household uses 911 kilowatt-hours (kWh) a month, a total of 10,932 kWh per year.
+We’ve collected estimated average electricity production numbers for 9 kW solar energy systems in cities across the United States to determine the difference in solar production by state.
+For comparison, the average U.S. household uses 893 kilowatt-hours (kWh) a month, a total of 10,715 kWh per year.
 We used PV Watts, a tool from the National Renewable Energy Laboratory, to develop these electricity output estimates.

 9 kW solar system production estimates

 |Average Daily kWh||Average Monthly kWh||Average Annual kWh|